IgniteUI/igniteui-docfx/en/components/list.md

 <button data-localize="stackblitz" class="stackblitz-btn" data-iframe-id="list-sample-2-iframe" data-demos-base-url="{environment:demosBaseUrl}">view on stackblitz</button>
 </div>

-#### Custom List Items

-Let's up our game a bit and create some custom markup and styles for our list items.
+Let's up our game a bit and enhance our list items.
 Say we want to create a list of contacts with a name and a phone number displayed under the name.
 In our component typescript file we can define a list of contacts:

 ```typescript